 Depending on the floorplan of your unit, an icemaker may be an option.
 The icemaker operates on 120 volt electricity.
-For detailed information, consult the icemaker manufacturer owner's manual in the Owner's Information Package provided with your new coach.
+For detailed information, consult the icemaker manufacturer's Owner's Manual in the Owner's Information Package provided with your new coach.